5umit1711/E_comm_Biding/README.md

 # E-commerce Bidding App

 The E-commerce Bidding App is a platform where users can post their products for auction, and other users can place bids on them.
 It features a Role-Based Access Control (RBAC) system where admins have additional privileges such as approving or rejecting products and blocking users.
+It also uses a lot of UI libraries for better user experience.
+It also uses redux toolkit for state management.

 ---